Nevada Business Filing Tips

 Nevada state law requires you to appoint a Nevada registered agent.
 You will need to know the name and address of your agent.

-You can hire Nevada Registered Agent LLC for $49 per year.
+You can hire Nevada Registered Agent LLC for $35 per year.
 You will have instant access to an online account where you will find a signed Consent Form, which you will need for your filing.
+There are plenty of options available to your Nevada company, but none as experienced and as knowledgeable as Nevada Registered Agent LLC.
+We are a small, dedicated local Nevada company.
+We handle nothing but Nevada incorporation and registered agent services.
+Hire us today!

 When you file your formation document, you will be asked to fill out information such as the names and address of managers/members or officers, and the number of shares and class of stock (corporations only).
+The address portions can list our Nevada business address, included free as part of your service.
 This information is determined in your governing document.

 Formation Filing Tips